Democrat favored in Kentucky governor's race amid focus on gay marriage

-LOUISVILLE, Ky., Nov 2 (Reuters) - Kentucky residents vote Tuesday on a successor to Democratic Governor Steve Beshear as county clerk Kim Davis’ refusal to issue marriage licenses to gay couples has put the state in the national spotlight.
+LOUISVILLE, Ky.
+(Reuters) - Kentucky residents vote Tuesday on a successor to Democratic Governor Steve Beshear as county clerk Kim Davis’ refusal to issue marriage licenses to gay couples has put the state in the national spotlight.

 A focus in a national debate over gay rights, Kentucky has regularly sent Republicans to Washington, D.C., and Democrats to its governor’s mansion, which has gone Republican only once since 1971.
 Beshear is prevented by term limits from seeking reelection.